StefanZander/lecture_notes/smw/skript/marp/03_semantic_mediawiki.md

 - MediaWiki determines whether page already exists
     - For *existing page*s, the page's content will be displayed
     - For *non-existend pages*, the edit view will be displayed
-    ::: warning
+    ::: warning small skip
     **Page names are case-sensitive**
     MediaWiki distinguishes between upper- and lower-case letters in page names!
     :::
 ::::
 :::: 3rd-column
 ### 3. Subpagetitle
-- Postfixes, separated from title by slash “/”
+- Postfixes, separated from title by slash `/`
-- Not all postfixes after “/” are subpages!
+- Not all postfixes after `/` are subpages!
     - Enabled for certain namespaces
     - By default only for User and all Talk pages
 - Often not appropriate for organising pages (rigid, hierarchical content structure)
-- Small difference to pages with “/” in title
+- Small difference to pages with `/` in title
     - For example when moving pages
 - Used in Wikipedia for multilingual page content
 ::::